 Hedging liquidity risks

-Beyond the legislative constraints requiring that sociétés de crédit foncier ensure that, at all times, all of their cash flow requirements are hedged for a period of 180 days, Compagnie de Financement Foncier has its own additional strict rules.
-These rules guarantee that it always maintains enough liquidity to honour its privileged liability commitments with no need for new resources for one year in a run-off scenario (i.e. with no new activity).
+The legislative constraints require that sociétés de crédit foncier ensure that, at all times, all of their cash flow requirements are hedged for a period of 180 days, Compagnie de Financement Foncier has adopted a specific process to monitor its 180 day liquidity.
+This guarantees that it always maintains enough liquidity to honour its privileged liability commitments with no need for new resources for 6 months in a run-off scenario (i.e. with no new activity).

 The high quality of the receivables on its balance sheet enables Compagnie de Financement Foncier’s assets, and in particular of its eligible securities and receivables, give it immediate access to funding from central banks, such as the ECB for large amounts.